(The banner image for this web page reads “Shalom” in Hebrew, “Peace” in the English alphabet, and “Salaam” in Arabic.

 We avoid taking political sides; we remain firmly on the “side” of compassion and peace.

-We believe more people of faith need to hold up the clarion calls for compassion and peace that are a part of world’s major religious traditions, including Judaism, Christianity and Islam.
+We believe more people of faith need to hold up the clarion calls for compassion and peace that are a part of the world’s major religious traditions, including Judaism, Christianity and Islam.

 We believe Israel has a right to defend its territory and people and advance its own interests in a region fraught with conflict.
 We denounce the use of the phrase “From the River to the Sea” by protesters and stand with our Jewish friends and cousins in their belief that Israel has a right to exist and flourish in the Middle East.

-We believe US and other major countries need to push for a ceasefire and a period of calm during which critical humanitarian aid can be delivered into Gaza, a narrow strip of land that is approximately the size of Manhattan where ~ two million Palestinians have lived.
+We believe the US and other major countries need to push for a ceasefire and a period of calm during which critical humanitarian aid can be delivered into Gaza, a narrow strip of land that is approximately the size of Manhattan where two million Palestinians have lived.

 Informative Resources & References